|

 Valid for the following programs: W-2

 Report this activity for a W-2 noncustodial parent placed in a TEMP job within the private sector (employer is not a government entity).
 The hours assigned under this activity should be equivalent to the number of hours the participant engages each week in a TEMP job.
-The activity ends when the TNP placement ends.
+The activity ends when the Noncustodial Parent TEMP (TNP) placement ends.

 Only one member of a W-2 Group may be reported in this activity at a time.

-Report this activity for individuals who completed TMJ/TJ orientation activities and are engaged in post-orientation employment search.
+Report this activity for a participant who has completed TMJ/TJ orientation activities and is engaged in post-orientation employment search.

 OJ – On-The-Job Training (OJT)